4GeeksAcademy/css-tutorial-exercises-course/exercises/11-Font-Awesome-Icons/README.md

 Font-awesome solve the "image" problem by creating a new font- each letter is a different icon and you can now import the whole font into your website and use whatever icon you want.

-After linking your website with font-awesome, you can use the following to code to insert a specific icon:
+After linking your website with font-awesome, you can use the following code to insert a specific icon:

 ```html
 <i class="fa fa-camera-retro"></i>